OP-LoRA: The Blessing of Dimensionality: Additional Results

 Matrix factorization decomposes a target matrix \( M \in \mathbb{R}^{m \times n} \) into two lower-dimensional matrices, \( A \in \mathbb{R}^{r \times n} \) and \( B \in \mathbb{R}^{m \times r} \), where \( r \) is the latent dimension or rank.
 This decomposition allows us to approximate \( M \) by \( BA \).
 It can be solved exactly with SVD, or as in our study, one can use gradient descent to minimize the reconstruction error:

 where \( \| \cdot \|_F \) denotes the Frobenius norm.
-This resembles LoRA-tuning, where the pre-trained base weights are set to all zeros and the target matrix $M$ is the full-tuning gradient matrix, making it an interesting proxy problem to study.
+This resembles LoRA-tuning, where the pre-trained base weights are set to all zeros and the target matrix $M$ is the full finetuning gradient matrix, making it an interesting proxy problem to study.

 \textbf{Experimental setup and training protocol:} We construct a synthetic target matrix \( M \in \mathbb{R}^{100 \times 100} \) with entries initialized uniformly at random from 0 to 1.
-The resulting matrix has a poor condition number, defined as the ratio between the largest singular value and lowest, making the optimization difficult and therefore a good test for OP-LoRA.
+The resulting matrix has a poor condition number, defined as the ratio between the largest singular value and lowest, making the optimization difficult and therefore a good test for MLP reparameterization.
 We train for 1000 steps with SGD, with linear warmup for 50 steps and linear learning rate decay.

 \textbf{OP-MF Model:} The OP-MF model generates matrices \( A \) and \( B \) through two separate MLPs.
 We enforce both matrices to be of rank 8.
 Each MLP receives a learned input vector \( z \in \mathbb{R}^{128} \) and processes it through two fully connected layers with 32 hidden units and ReLU activations, outputting the entries for either \( A \) or \( B \).
 The second layer is heavily overparameterized; the parameter count is number of hidden units in the MLP by the size of the parameter matrix $A$ or $B$.
-To align with LoRA’s initialization strategy, the MLP for matrix \( B \) is initialized to output zeros, setting the model close to a pre-trained state.

-\textbf{Matrix Factorization(MF) Model:} We train a MF model with freely learnable matrices \( A \) and \( B \), initialized with random values for \( A \) and zeros for \( B \).
+To align with LoRA’s initialization strategy, the MLP for matrix \( B \) is initialized to output zeros, setting the model close to a pre-trained state. \\ \textbf{Matrix Factorization(MF) Model:} We train a MF model with freely learnable matrices \( A \) and \( B \), initialized with random values for \( A \) and zeros for \( B \).
 Again, both matrices have rank 8.

-\textbf{Research Questions:} Using this easily controlled environment, we investigate key questions to understand the comparative performance of these methods, including the effectiveness of OP-MF in reaching the Singular Value Decomposition (SVD) solution, differences in gradient behavior, changes in rank during training, and potential improvements from using advanced optimizers.
+\textbf{Finding 1: OP-MF rapidly adapts step size and direction.} We examine the gradients, looking for evidence that OP-LoRA adaptively changes step size and direction.
+Our results reveal that as predicted, OP-MF shows an ability to rapidly adapt step sizes.
+This can be seen in \cref{fig:gradients} (d), where the gradient norm experiences a sharp spike, followed by a collapse, corresponding to acceleration and slow down in the loss curve in \cref{fig:gradients} (a).
+The sudden phase change in gradient norm also corresponds to a direction change in trajectory, measured by the cosine similarity between gradients at 10-step intervals in in \cref{fig:gradients} (c).
+Therefore, MLP reparameterization rapidly changes step size and direction, as suggested by the mathematical analysis in Section 3 of the main paper.